 The GRP A8 is no longer manufactured.
 It’s too big and its production is too expensive.
 But the GRP A4 remains in the sales program.

 It remains to be said, that even the A4 has a limited production.
 GRP has extended the production plan somewhat and is going to build a total of 55 units.
 At the moment, 37 of these have been prepaid and thus ordered.
 True, there is a realistic chance that a second (in 2013/14: third, in 2015: fourth) edition of the A4 will be produced.
 Production of this little critter is simple easier than that of the “big dog” A8.

 Update February 2016.
 The GRP A4 is completely sold out.
 After 4 years of production and after assembling 180 instruments, Paolo Groppioni now concentrates on new (smaller) instruments.

 Update April 2017.
 Demand on the GRP A4 is hight (especially since Jean-Michel Jarre uses the A4 on stage).
-There’ll be a A4 series 2017 … contact GRP for pre-ordering!
+There’s another A4 series now in 2017 … contact GRP for ordering!

 1st series: 55 units (2012, sold out)

 New batch of GRP A4 synthesizers available in 2017 …